Indigenous Awareness: NAIDOC Week Speakers 2024

 Professional Chef, Nornie Bero is a Torres Strait Islander woman hailing from the Komet Tribe of the Mer Island Meriam people.
 After working in prestigious restaurants for over 20 years in both Melbourne and London, she is more passionate than ever about sharing the ingredients she grew up with.

-Whether you simply want to know more about native spices and sustainable proteins, or be further enlightened with her insights as a First Nations celebrity chef and female innovator carving her own path in the food business, Bero is sure to educate and inspire any audience.
+Learn more about native spices and sustainable proteins and get insights in the food business.
+As a First Nations celebrity chef and female innovator carving her own path in the food business, Bero is an endless repository of wisdom and inspiration.

 Multi-award winning current affairs host, author and adventurer, Stan Grant is the Indigenous Affairs Editor for the Australian Broadcasting Corporation.
 Appointed by Prime Minister Malcolm Turnbull as special advisor on Indigenous constitutional recognition in 2016, Stan is passionate about justice and humanity.
 Above all, he believes in the power and resilience of people.

-ICMI is honoured to include many Indigenous motivational speakers and inspirational Indigenous speakers.
+The ICMI roster features an incredible variety of diversity and inclusion speakers, Indigenous motivational speakers and inspirational Indigenous speakers.